 Young researchers at MANA which is affiliated with NIMS are encouraged to work under the tutelage of one NIMS member and one external non-NIMS member, often based overseas.
 Young researchers typically have two mentors (Double mentor), are affiliated to two research institutions (Double affiliation) and condact research in two fields (Double discipline).
 This is called the 3D, or Triple Double System.
-It aims at fostering young researchers with a truly global perspective and the capability to adopt an interdisciplithe year under their overseas mentor, to hone their skills.
-Direct contact and interaction with top-level researchers around the world is invaluable for staving abreast of advanced developments at the cutting edge of science.
+It aims at fostering young researchers with a truly global perspective and the capability to adopt an interdisciplinary approach.

+Many independent scientists work part of the year under their overseas mentor, to hone their skills.
+Direct contact and interaction with top-level researchers around the world is invaluable for staying abreast of advanced developments at the cutting edge of science.
 This encourages them to undertake discipline-integrated research and serves to cultivate a global perspective in them.